World Cancer Day: February 4th

 She used to call me her "doctor" because of the lab coat (trust me, I know dietitians are not doctors).
 I was the only person she trusted when it came to talking to her doctor's, questions about medications, and her diet.

 But all that trust, all that work... all it did was prepare me for the inevitable.
 Her decline.
 I saw it coming from a mile away.
 It was textbook.

 In December 2018, she fell and broke her femur.
 The cancer metastasized to her bones.
 It was a miracle she made it out of surgery and recovered as well as she did, but we didn't think anything of it.

 Fast forward to April 2019 she had her first "bad" scan in years.
 The cancer spread to her liver and lungs.
 She tried not to make it a big deal.
 She tried not to act scared.

 But it was the first time I ever heard her cry

 Around this time, my perspective changed.
 Maybe she needed someone to make sure SHE was okay.
 But the more I tried, the more she pushed me away.
 There was no fussing over Mimi.
 You weren't allowed worry, she was just fine.

-It wasn’t until Father’s Day 2020 that I realized something was wrong.
+It wasn't until Father's Day 2020 that I realized something was wrong.
 Like, really really wrong.
-Like she lost 15 lbs overnight and out came a distended belly.
+She lost 15 lbs overnight and out came a distended belly.
 What did I say?
 Textbook.
 Classic ascites.

 From June to August it was a rapid decline.
 Her memory got foggy - I called the doctor, said it might be hepatic encephalopathy, she was prescribed lactulose, and they called it a day.
 Her stomach was being drained so frequently they taught her how to do it at home.
 The pain was excruciating, yet she still managed to fly in a helicopter with her grandbabies.